telefonicaid/fiware-cygnus/flume/README.md

 ## XML notification example

-The injector also works with XML-based notifications sent to the injector (it can be seen at https://forge.fi-ware.eu/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#ONCHANGE).
+Cygnus also works with XML-based notifications sent to the injector (it can be seen at https://forge.fi-ware.eu/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#ONCHANGE).
 The only difference is the event is created by specifying the content type is XML, and the notification parsing is done in a different way:

     event={body={the_json_part...},headers={{"content-type","application/json"}}}